 Power light Lamp light Temperature light Status and solution Green Off Off Normal operation.
 Flashing green Off Off Warming up.
 Wait for an image to appear.
 Orange Off Off Standby or sleep mode.
-Flashing orange Off Off Preparing network monitoring or shutting down.
-(Wait for the light to remain orange before unplugging the projector.)
+Flashing orange Off Off Preparing for monitoring or shutting down.
+(When the light remains orange, you can unplug the projector.)
 Flashing red Off Flashing orange Projector is too hot.
 Make sure that the vents and air filter are not clogged with dust or obstructed by nearby objects.
 Make sure the environmental temperature is not too hot.
-If overheating continues, replace the air filter.
+If overheating continues, clean or replace the air filter.

 Power light Lamp light Temperature light Status and solution Red Off Red Projector has overheated and turned off.
 Leave it turned off to cool down for five minutes.
 Make sure that the vents and air filter are not clogged with dust or obstructed by nearby objects.
 If operating the projector at high altitude, turn on High Altitude Mode.
-If overheating continues, replace the air filter.
+If overheating continues, clean or replace the air filter.
 If the problem persists, unplug the projector and contact Epson for help.
 Red Flashing red Off Lamp has a problem.
 Check to see if the lamp is burned out, broken, or installed incorrectly.
 Reseat or replace the lamp as necessary.
-Make sure that the vents and air filter are not clogged with dust or obstructed by nearby objects.
 If operating the projector at high altitude, turn on High Altitude Mode.
 If the problem persists, unplug the projector and contact Epson for help.
-On Flashing orange Off Replace the lamp soon to avoid damage.
+Light status varies Flashing orange Off Replace the lamp soon to avoid damage.
 Do not continue using the projector.
 Red Off Flashing red A fan or sensor has a problem.
 Turn the projector off, unplug it, and contact Epson for help.
 Red or flashing red Flashing red Flashing red Internal projector error.
 Turn the projector off, unplug it, and contact Epson for help.